CoherentStructures/CoherentStructures.jl/docs/src/examples.md

 plot_u(ctx, u_combined,200,200,bdata=bdata,
     color=:rainbow,colorbar=:none,title="$n_partition-partition of Bickley Jet")
 ```
-We only ran `kmeans` once, to get better results, `kmeans` should be run several times and only the run with the lowest objective function be kept.
+We ran `kmeans` only once.
+To get better results, `kmeans` should be run several times and only the run with the lowest objective function be kept.

 ## Geostrophic Ocean Flow